Cars have been driving on UK roads for over 125 years, and understandably many aspects of motoring have changed in that time.

 While some people still swear by using their trusty paper map to point them in the right direction, most of us now use a sat-nav.

 The rise of artificial intelligence has made driving a whole lot easier and safer.
-Parking sensors mean we can squeeze into the tightest of spots without hitting anything, while autonomous emergency braking is helping to reduce the number of accidents.
+Parking sensors and cameras mean we can squeeze into the tightest of spots without hitting anything, while autonomous emergency braking is helping to reduce the number of accidents.

 But as more and more things are done for us, we’re possibly becoming a lot less skilful too…